 Loveland is a larger medium-sized city located in the state of Colorado.
 With a population of 77,446 people and 15 constituent neighborhoods, Loveland is the 14th largest community in Colorado.

 Housing costs in Loveland are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Loveland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Loveland is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Loveland who work in office and administrative support (12.00%), management occupations (10.52%), and sales jobs (9.96%).

 Also of interest is that Loveland has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Loveland are very well educated compared to the average community in the nation: 35.79% of adults in Loveland have a bachelor's degree or even advanced degree.
+The education level of Loveland citizens is very high relative to the national average among all cities (21.84%): 36.12% of adults in Loveland have a bachelor's degree or even advanced degree.